Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups

-In Case O2, when $n(G)=2$, $G\cong \paren{\Res_{K'/K}\SL_1(D)_{K'}}/\mu_2$ where $K'$ is either $K\times K$ or the unique unramified quadratic extension of $K$, and $D$ is a quaternion algebra over $K$; cf.~\cite[\S 0]{K-R99}.
+where $K'$ is either $K\times K$ or the unique unramified quadratic extension of $K$, and $D$ is a quaternion algebra over $K$; cf.~\cite[\S 0]{K-R99}.
 In fact we can prove the main theorem whenever $K'$ is an \eTale extension of $K$ of rank at most two.
-The $L$-parameter is constructed for $G$ as follows (not just up to outer automorphism): For any $\pi\in\Pi(G)$, by \cite[Proposition 2.2]{Tad92} there exists $\pi^\sharp\in\Pi(G^\sharp)$, where $G^\sharp=\paren{\Res_{K'/K}\GL_1(D)_{K'}}/\GL(1)$ containing $G$, such that $\pi$ is a subrepresentation of the restriction of $\pi^\sharp$ to $G(K)$.
+The $L$-parameter is constructed for $G$ as follows (not only up to outer automorphism): For any $\pi\in\Pi(G)$, by \cite[Proposition 2.2]{Tad92} there exists $\pi^\sharp\in\Pi(G^\sharp)$, where

+is a group containing $G$, such that $\pi$ is a subrepresentation of the restriction of $\pi^\sharp$ to $G(K)$.
 Then the $L$-parameter $\phi_\pi$ is given by $\phi_{\pi^\sharp}$ composed with the natural map $\LL G^\sharp\to \LL G$; see~\cite[pp.~385--386]{A-G17}.
-Thus, as before, the main theorem follows from compatibility for inner forms of general linear groups \cite[Theorem 6.6.1]{HKW22} and compatibility of Fargues--Scholze LLC with central extensions Theorem~\ref{compaitbsilFaiirfies}.
+Thus, as before, the main theorem follows from compatibility for inner forms of general linear groups \cite[Theorem 6.6.1]{HKW22} and compatibility of Fargues--Scholze LLC with central extensions, Theorem~\ref{compaitbsilFaiirfies}.

 Then, in all remaining cases $G_\ad$ is geometrically simple.
 We suppose throughout this section that the assertion is known for $G(n_0)$ for each $n_0<n(G)$.